 Consumers have more power

-Today’s buyers have more purchasing power than ever before and are less tolerant due to increased time pressure in today’s lifestyles.
+Today’s buyers have more purchasing power than ever and are less tolerant due to increased time pressure in today’s lifestyles.

 READ MORE :